TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Download Full Implementation

-The complete code, featuring error handling, logging, and progress tracking, is available as a full Symfony command in the appendix.
-These commands can be directly integrated into TYPO3 v12+ projects.
+The complete code, including error handling, logging, and progress tracking, is available as a fully functional Symfony Command in the Appendix.
+These commands can be integrated directly into TYPO3 v12+ projects.

 Appendix: Implementation Code